 Work Outfit 1: CARDIGAN + SHELL TOP + A-LINE SKIRT + PUMPS

 Because these work outfits are for fall and winter, I’m wearing darker colors, more substantial fabrics, with vibrant accessories.

-For the first outfit, I’m wearing A-line skirt, cardigan, shell top, and pumps.
+For the first outfit, I’m wearing an A-line skirt, cardigan, shell top, and pumps.
 There are a couple of things I did with this outfit to make it look balanced and fun for the office.

 First off, I incorporated different fabrics and textures.
 You can’t tell in the photo, but the top is a light shiny silk fabric with little structure.
-The skirt is a thicker almost sweater-like fabric, thick, heavy and very structured.
+The skirt is a thicker almost sweater-like fabric, thick, heavy, and very structured.
 A great contrast to the top.

 Lastly, I’m wearing black camel hair pumps.
 Which is an entirely different texture from the top half of the outfit.
 These different fabrics and textures are what bring interest to a look and keep it from looking too “office-y.”

 I added a pair of emerald stud earrings that match the shell top and added one ring.
 For business casual attire wear jewelry that shows your personality but is not too over-the-top.

 The main item of interest in this work outfit is, of course, the top!
 If you’re going to wear a printed top make sure that the print or pattern is proportional to your figure.
 This shell top has a tiny pattern on it, and it goes perfectly with my petite figure.
 If I were to wear a top with a very large print, it could overwhelm me and create the opposite effect I’m going for.
 The vice-versa is true as well.
 If you have a larger frame look for a top with a larger pattern.
 Proportion is key.